Definition of MariaDB GROUP_CONCAT Function

 Explanation

 With the help of the above statement, we insert some records into the lang table.
-The final output of the above query we illustrate by using the following snapshot.
+We illustrate the final output of the above query using the following snapshot.

 Similarly, we will insert some records into the state_lang table by using insert into the statement as follows.